 “EPA isn’t exercising its authority to ensure states put standards in place, and meanwhile, Iowa has backed away from its own efforts to do so.
 Even though EPA has repeatedly said how important these pollution limits are, the agency’s current strategy is failing to meet the goals of the Clean Water Act,” Heathcote said.

-The Iowa Environmental Council will continue its efforts to work with cities and towns, farmers and landowners, and all Iowans to reduce nitrogen and phosphorous pollution that is keeping Iowa’s waters brown and green, not clear and clean.
+The Iowa Environmental Council will continue its efforts to work with cities and towns, farmers and landowners, and all Iowans to reduce nitrogen and phosphorus pollution that is keeping Iowa’s waters brown and green, not clear and clean.

 Meanwhile, if an algae bloom interfered with your enjoyment of Iowa’s rivers and lakes this summer, feel free to share your story in the comments below.